HAKORADev/Karrot/Guide.md

 ## Introduction

 Karrot is a KDE Desktop Environment narrator tool that captures text from your screen or clipboard and narrates it aloud using AI-powered text-to-speech.
-The name "Karrot" combines "K" (for KDE) with "arrot" (from parrot, which repeats words) - perfectly describing what this tool does.
+The name "Karrot" combines "K" (for KDE) with "arrot" (from parrot, which repeats words ofc) - perfectly describing what this tool does.

 **Key Philosophy:**
 - **KDE-First:** Designed specifically for the KDE Plasma desktop environment